analyticalmindsltd/smote_variants/README.rst

 References
 ----------

 ..
-[SMOTE] N. V. Chawla and K. W. Bowyer and L. O. Hall and W. P. Kegelmeyer, "{SMOTE}: synthetic minority over-sampling technique" , Journal of Artificial Intelligence Research, 2002, pp. 321--357
+[SMOTE] Chawla, N. V. and Bowyer, K. W. and Hall, L. O. and Kegelmeyer, W. P., "{SMOTE}: synthetic minority over-sampling technique" , Journal of Artificial Intelligence Research, 2002, pp. 321--357

 ..
 [SMOTE_TomekLinks] Batista, Gustavo E. A. P. A. and Prati, Ronaldo C. and Monard, Maria Carolina, "A Study of the Behavior of Several Methods for Balancing Machine Learning Training Data" , SIGKDD Explor.
 Newsl., 2004, pp. 20--29